kuhe/code-samples/C++ Learning Reference/README.md

 ====

-The poor man's Computer Science revue, learning bits, hashes, maps, vectors, pointers, in the context of basic algorithms and data structures.
+#### The Poor Man's Computer Science Revue

+Learning lists, hashes, graphs, in the context of basic algorithms and data structures.

-Also adding learner's implementations of common data structures under the Lehr namespace.
+Adding learner's implementations of common data structures under the Lehr namespace.

+Thus, additionally serving as (for free) a good old-fashioned beat down courtesy of the C++ language, via pointers, references to pointers, pointers to pointers, segfaults, the mysterious const keyword, type deduction, templates, and a convenient google search index called "any and all g++ error messages".

 todo:

-    Short
+    Interests
+        Dijkstra and A* on graphs
+        add range-based-for-loop compatibility to List family
+        more specialty graphs (e.g. BRTree)

+    Cleanup
-        stack allocation of ArrayList (no constructor call?) results in faulty delete in destructor add range-based-for-loop compatibility to List family

-        harden (hash) sets
+        stack allocation of ArrayList (no constructor call?) results in faulty delete in destructor harden (hash) sets
-        add a TreeSet implementation
-        more specialty graphs

-    Long
+        Implement TreeSet<T> (?)
+Maybe I already did with BSTree<T>, hah.

+    Horizon
         see 23.2 Container Requirements, refactor to meet requirements